 Our school is an Operation Encompass school which means that we are able to give proactive support to those children and their families where domestic abuse is identified.
+Support is tailored to the family and their need.

 If a member of staff has concerns about a child, they will need to decide what action to take.
 Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to Children's Social Care/consult with Cheshire East Consultation Service (ChECS)/contact the police.
 Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by Cheshire East's Safeguarding Children Partnership.